How to plan a Miami corporate party

 Measure Success Beyond Guest Count

-Success isn’t just about attendance numbers.
+Success isnt just about attendance numbers.
 Track:

 - Survey response rates and satisfaction scores